 Angus beef has become all the rage in recent years thanks to its well-marbled meat, which typically earns Prime or Choice grades from the USDA and is usually the highest-quality meat available in grocery stores.
 It’s also one of two breeds beloved in Brazil, where the barbacoa tradition is still going strong.
 Angus has become the most common cattle breed raised in America since its arrival from Scotland in the late 1800s; by 1883, the American Angus Association had already formed to promote the breed’s benefits in the States.

 These days, the top percentage of Angus beef is favored by high-end restaurants and meat distributors because of its consistently outstanding quality.
-Look no further than Prime and Top Choice steaks from BBQGuys USA Premium Cuts, all of which come from the best Midwest Angus cattle.
 That being said, “Angus” is arguably the most highly marketed term in the beef industry, so let’s take a closer look at some of the most pressing questions surrounding the breed.

 What Is Certified Angus Beef?